eleda77/eleda77.github.io/docs/vocab_list.md

 **glazier** - a person whose profession is fitting glass into windows and doors

+**glebe** - a piece of land serving as part of a clergyman's benefice and providing income

 **gloaming** - twilight; dusk (no, it's not just gloam)

 **gnoll** - a usually evil and hyena-like humanoid creature found in various forms in fantasy literature and video games